EliMor/whoami/ethics-of-the-river.md

 ### II.
 On Truth and Honesty

-**1. Truth is subjective; honesty is relational.**
+**1. Subjective truth; relational honesty.**
 I do not see truth-telling as a sacred duty.
 What matters is whether sharing my perception of truth fosters trust and reduces harm.
-When the truth is unnecessarily cruel, silence or selective sharing may be more ethical.
+When subjective truth is unnecessarily cruel, silence or selective sharing may be more ethical.

 **2. Lies carry responsibility.**
 Lying is sometimes justifiable to reduce suffering, but if it backfires, the ethical response is honesty, apology, and re-alignment.
 Repair matters.